-A no affiliate-link, no bullshit guide to buying, using, and repairing horse lead ropes
+A no affiliate-link, easy guide to buying, using, and repairing horse lead ropes

 A horse lead rope is one of the most basic pieces of equipment for horses.
 It’s so basic that sometimes it’s even included when you purchase a horse!
 A lead rope is a specific type of rope with a horse-safe clip on one end that is used to lead, tie, and handle horses.